bhatnitish/rocm-gpu-operator/docs/docs/driver_install.md

 3. After creating the ```DeviceConfig``` custom resource, if everything works as expected:
     * The ```amdgpu`` driver kernel module would be installed on all selected worker nodes
     * device plugin and node labeller pods would be brought up on the worker nodes where the driver installation was successful.
     * The installation status could be found in the status field of DeviceConfig resource.
-Use commands like ```kubectl get deviceconfigs test-device-config -n kube-amd-gpu -oyaml``` to get the current status of DeviceConfig resource.
+Use commands like ```kubectl get deviceconfigs test-deviceconfig -n kube-amd-gpu -oyaml``` to get the current status of DeviceConfig resource.
 The example status would be:
 ```
 status:
   devicePlugin: